isovector/certainty-by-construction/src/book/7-isos.lagda.md

   open Relation.Binary.PropositionalEquality using (refl; cong)

-  bool-is-2 : prop-setoid Bool Has 2 Elements
-  to         bool-is-2 false       = zero
-  to         bool-is-2 true        = suc zero
-  from       bool-is-2 zero        = false
-  from       bool-is-2 (suc zero)  = true
-  from∘to    bool-is-2 false       = refl
-  from∘to    bool-is-2 true        = refl
-  to∘from    bool-is-2 zero        = refl
-  to∘from    bool-is-2 (suc zero)  = refl
-  to-cong    bool-is-2 refl        = refl
-  from-cong  bool-is-2 refl        = refl
+  bool-fin : prop-setoid Bool Has 2 Elements to         bool-fin false       = zero to         bool-fin true        = suc zero from       bool-fin zero        = false from       bool-fin (suc zero)  = true from∘to    bool-fin false       = refl from∘to    bool-fin true        = refl to∘from    bool-fin zero        = refl to∘from    bool-fin (suc zero)  = refl to-cong    bool-fin refl        = refl from-cong  bool-fin refl        = refl
 ```

 While we don't need an isomorphism to convince ourselves that `type:Bool` does